fmauger1/QMol-grid/README.md

 ## Acknowledgments
-The original development of the 1D QMol-grid package was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Award No. DE-SC0012462.
+The original development of the `QMol-grid` package was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Award No. DE-SC0012462.